 Moreover, when trying to predict our technological future, we usually extrapolate from our technological past in a straight line, as discussed in this iO9 article.
 As the author Charlie Jane Anders writes, it’s hard to imagine a truly innovative concept since we only have the past to go on.
 We’re limited by what we already know.

-I think the advantages of far future science fiction are that you get a lot more imaginative leeway in terms of technology and society, and the disadvantage is that the writer almost has to start from scratch and grapple with decision fatigue when it comes to world-building.
+I think the advantage of far future science fiction is that you get a lot more imaginative leeway in terms of technology and society, and the disadvantage is that the writer almost has to start from scratch and grapple with decision fatigue when it comes to world-building.

 The advantages of near future sci-fi are that we get to explore something possibly more relatable and relevant to us and our current time, but the disadvantage is that the writer must struggle to keep some semblance of realism.